soumbane/Deep_Relational_Reasoning_Epilepsy/README.md

 python dilate_CNN_RN_classify_new.py
 ```
 * Note 1: The paths to the training and testing dataset must be provided correctly inside all of the above scripts.
 * Note 2: In all of the above scripts, uncomment the lines to save the trained model weights (.h5 file) and model architecture (.json file).
 These will be required during the activation map visualization.
+The paths to save the model weights and architecture must be provided correctly.

 ## Activation map visualization
 * The visualization requires the keras-vis library.